simon-cybersec/simon-cybersec.github.io/_posts/2022-10-16-Creating-a-bootable-USB-drive.md

 background: '/img/posts/cyber_basics/head_image.jpg'
 ---

-## Why you may want to boot from a USB drive
+## Why you might want to boot from a USB drive
-Cases where you need to boot from a USB drive are for example:
+There are some cases where you need to boot from a USB drive:
-- the operating system installed on the hardware doesn't boot anymore
+- the operating system installed on the hardware doesn't boot anymore and you need to repair it
 - installation of a different operating system
 - forensic analysis of the computer
 - booting an embedded system like a Raspberry Pi